jrandj/aws-security-specialty/README.md

 What security group configuration will allow the application to be secure and functional?
     * On sgLB allow ports 80 and 443 from 0.0.0.0/0 (all Internet traffic).
 On sgWeb allow ports 80 and 443 from sgLB (accessed only from ELB).
 On sgDB allow port 3306 from sgWeb and sgBastion (accessed by application and bastion).
 On sgBastion allow port 22 from the corporate IP address range.

-1. Your financial services organisation is using the AWS S3 service to store highly sensitive data.
+1. Your financial services organization is using the AWS S3 service to store highly sensitive data.
 What is the correct IAM policy that must be applied to ensure that all objects uploaded to the S3 bucket are encrypted?
     * The policy is shown below:
         ```JSON
         {